FCE Speaking Archives - EngExam.info

 Oh, definitely!
 The plan is to go to an art school in California, provided that I have successfully passed this exam.
 Another option is to study art in Santiago, that would be okay for me as well.

-• Test-taker and examiner interaction, no interaction between test-takers
+• There is a test-taker and examiner interaction; there is no interaction between test-takers.

-After this it’s turn of Candidate B to answer an additional question from the interlocutor.
-This additional question relates to the same set of pictures.
-It can be either about choosing one of the pictures, like “In which might the people feel more comfortable?” or a more general one relating to the situation, where you don’t have to choose a picture, for example “Is it better to study alone or with others?”.
+After this, it’s time for Candidate B to answer one additional question from the interlocutor.
+This question relates to the same set of pictures.
+It can be either about choosing one of the pictures, like “In which might the people feel more comfortable?” or a more general one relating to the situation, where you don’t have to choose a picture, for example, “Is it better to study alone or with others?”.
 Candidate B has 30 seconds to answer the question.

-After Candidate B has answered, they change roles.
-This time Candidate B gets two pictures, a question from the examiner and one minute to answer it.
-After that Candidate A gets 30 seconds and one related question.
+After Candidate B has answered, they switch roles.
+This time, Candidate B gets two pictures, a question from the examiner, and one minute to answer it.
+Then Candidate A gets 30 seconds and one related question.

 One important thing is that answering the question is only part of this task.
 You also have to describe both pictures and compare them.
-Continue reading for detailed explanation of each aspect.
+Continue reading for a more detailed explanation of each aspect.

 1 – compare (what is similar and what is different in the photos)

-2 – describe (give brief description of what you see)
+2 – describe (give a brief description of in in the photos)

 3 – answer the question